 The two populations of red necked wallaby exhibit different breeding patterns.
 On the mainland, they breed year-round while in Tasmania breeding only takes place from January through till July.

 A male courts the female by sniffing her pouch and rump.
-He will flick his tail and paws while she hits him with the paws.
+He will flick his tail and paws while she hits him with her paws.
 Once she is receptive they may engage in a small fight before mating.

 The mother will come back in to oestrus as early as 2 days after mating.
 A red necked wallaby can complete embryonic diapause a process in which they delay the implantation of the egg so it does not begin to develop.
-In Tasmania they may complete this for up to 8 months so the joey conceived in the last season is not born till the next.
+In Tasmania they may hold this embryo for up to 8 months so the joey conceived in the last season is not born till the next.